Ford says 40% of sales to be electric vehicles by 2030 - RFI

 "This is our biggest opportunity for growth and value creation since Henry Ford started to scale the Model T, and we're grabbing it with both hands," Ford CEO Jim Farley said in a statement.

-Farley and other executives will be presenting the latest developments later Wednesday morning in a virtual meeting with financial analysts and other stakeholders.
+Farley and other executives presented the plans in a virtual meeting with financial analysts and other stakeholders.

 Besides the battery-powered F-150, called the Lightning, Ford has begun selling the electric Mustang Mach-E sport utility vehicle and will soon bring the E-Transit cargo van to showrooms.

-The company also is investing in battery production, and recently announced a joint venture with South Korea's SK Innovation.
+The company also is investing in producing its own batteries, and recently announced a joint venture with South Korea's SK Innovation.

-General Motors, Ford's main competitor in the US market, pledged in January to stop making diesel- or gasoline-powered cars by 2035.
+Ford's main rival General Motors pledged in January to stop making diesel- or gasoline-powered cars by 2035.

+German automaker Volkswagen also intends to offer 70 electric models by 2030 and sell 26 million units in 10 years.

 © 2021 AFP